-On March 1, ISO-NE filed the results of the thirteenth FCA ("FCA13") held February 4, 2019.
-ISO-NE reported the following highlights:

-- ◆ FCA13 Capacity Zones were the Southeastern New England ("SENE") Capacity Zone (the Northeastern Massachusetts ("NEMA")/Boston, Southeastern Massachusetts, and Rhode Island Load Zones), the Northern New England ("NNE") Capacity Zone (the Maine, New Hampshire and Vermont Load Zones) and the Rest-of-Pool Capacity Zone (the Connecticut and Western/Central Massachusetts Load Zones). - ♦ FCA13 commenced with a starting price of \$13.050/kW-mo. and concluded for the SENE, NNE and Rest-of-Pool after four rounds. - ♦ Resources will be paid as follows: - ▶ \$3.800/kW-mo. all Capacity Zones - \$3.800/kW-mo.
-NY AC Ties imports (522 MW) and Highgate (57 MW) - \$3.800/kW-mo.
-Phase I/II HQ Excess external interface (431 MW) - \$2.681/kW-mo.
-New Brunswick imports (184 MW). - ♦ The substitution auction resulted in a single clearing price of \$0.000 for all Capacity Zones.
-No demand bids cleared that were priced below the substitution auction clearing price. - ♦ No resources cleared as Conditional Qualified New Generating Capacity Resources. - No Long Lead Time Generating Facilities secured a Queue Position to participate as a New Generating Capacity Resource. - ♦ No de-list bids were rejected for reliability reasons.
+&lt;sup>37 ISO-NE filed the results of the thirteenth FCA ("FCA13") on March 1, 2019.
+As previously reported, FCA13 highlights included: (i) three Capacity Zones (Southeastern New England ("SENE"); Northern New England ("NNE"); and the Rest-of-Pool; (ii) resources to be paid \$3.800/kW-mo. in all Capacity Zones, for NY AC Ties imports (522 MW) and Highgate (57 MW) and at the Phase I/II HQ Excess external interface (431 MW), and \$2.681/kW-mo. for New Brunswick imports (184 MW); (iii) a single clearing price of \$0.000 for all Capacity Zones in the substitution auction; (iv) no resources cleared as Conditional Qualified New Generating Capacity Resource; (v) no Long Lead Time Generating Facilities secured a Queue Position to participate as a New Generating Capacity Resource; and (vi) no de-list bids rejected for reliability reasons.